lachlan-ibm/verify_access_autoconf/doc/webseal.rst

 Kerberos
 ========
-The SPNEGO/Kerberos module can be used to enable SSO solutuions to Microsoft (Active Directory) systems via Kerberos delegation.
+The SPNEGO/Kerberos module can be used to enable SSO solutions to Microsoft (Active Directory) systems via Kerberos delegation.
 Kerberos is configured by setting properties by id and subsections.
-There are several top level id's which can be used to configure Kerberos Realms, Local Domain Realms, Certificate Authority paths and Keyfiles.
+There are several top level id's which can be used to configure Kerberos Realms, Local Domain Realms, Certificate Authority paths and key files.
 An example configuration is: